SKCro/WebTV-HD/README.md

-# WebTV-CSS-Remake
+# WebTV HD
+ Previously known as "WebTV-CSS-Remake".

- A project that aims to recreate WebTV Networks' page stylization and stuff in modern CSS and HTML.
+ A project that aims to recreate WebTV Networks' UI and page design using modern web technologies, mainly CSS and HTML.
- Very (very) barebones and incomplete as of now.
+ Rather barebones and incomplete as of now, with only the main style done as of now.

 ## How do I use this?
  **Important:** If you're planning to use this in a project, please credit me when possible.